floplus/magento-anonymizer/README.rst

 Magento DB anonymizer
 =====================

-This is a shell script to anonymize a Magento database.
+This is a shell script to anonymize a Magento 2 database.

+**!!!
+THIS IS ALPHA DOCUMUMENTATION AND CODE !!!**

 Usage
 -----